greebt01/javascript-modern-js-for-react-devs/assignments.md

 ## Ex.
 7

-Write a function named: `countWords` that counts the number of words for this string:
+Write an arrow function named: `countWords` that counts the number of words for this string:

 ```
 let words = "Count the words in this string";